Research Article | Open Access

 (Cherlin, 2004).

-about how to meet these deeper needs.
-Marriage became expected to provide
+to meet these deeper needs.
+Marriage became expected to provide emotional

 growth—functions it had rarely been required to serve historically (Finkel et